boldflight/BibleConverter/test_EPUB/output/ex.md

 ### The Decalogue

 [1] God spoke all these words:
-[2] “I, the Lord, am your God, who brought you from the land of Egypt, from the house of slavery.
+[2] “I, the **Lord**, am your God, who brought you from the land of Egypt, from the house of slavery.
 [3] “You shall have no other gods before me.
 [4] “You shall not make for yourself a carved image or any likeness of anything that is in heaven above or that is on the earth beneath or that is in the water below.
-[5] You shall not bow down to them or serve them, for I, the Lord, your God, am a jealous God, responding to the transgression of fathers by dealing with children to the third and fourth generations of those who reject me, [6] and showing covenant faithfulness to a thousand generations of those who love me and keep my commandments.
+[5] You shall not bow down to them or serve them, for I, the **Lord**, your God, am a jealous God, responding to the transgression of fathers by dealing with children to the third and fourth generations of those who reject me, [6] and showing covenant faithfulness to a thousand generations of those who love me and keep my commandments.
-[7] “You shall not take the name of the Lord your God in vain, for the Lord will not hold guiltless anyone who takes his name in vain.
+[7] “You shall not take the name of the **Lord** your God in vain, for the **Lord** will not hold guiltless anyone who takes his name in vain.
 [8] “Remember the Sabbath day to set it apart as holy.
-[9] For six days you may labor and do all your work, [10] but the seventh day is a Sabbath to the Lord your God; on it you shall not do any work, you, or your son, or your daughter, or your male servant, or your female servant, or your cattle, or the resident foreigner who is in your gates.
+[9] For six days you may labor and do all your work, [10] but the seventh day is a Sabbath to the **Lord** your God; on it you shall not do any work, you, or your son, or your daughter, or your male servant, or your female servant, or your cattle, or the resident foreigner who is in your gates.
-[11] For in six days the Lord made the heavens and the earth and the sea and all that is in them, and he rested on the seventh day; therefore the Lord blessed the Sabbath day and set it apart as holy.
+[11] For in six days the **Lord** made the heavens and the earth and the sea and all that is in them, and he rested on the seventh day; therefore the **Lord** blessed the Sabbath day and set it apart as holy.
-[12] “Honor your father and your mother, that you may live a long time in the land the Lord your God is giving to you.
+[12] “Honor your father and your mother, that you may live a long time in the land the **Lord** your God is giving to you.
 [13] “You shall not murder.
 [14] “You shall not commit adultery.
 [15] “You shall not steal.